Giraffatitan: General build

-Giraffatitan was a sauropod, one of a group of four-legged, plant-eating dinosaurs with long necks and tails and relatively small brains.
+Giraffatitan was a sauropod, one of a group of four-legged, plant-eating dinosaurs with long necks and tails.
+The estimated tail length makes up approximately 27.2% of the total body length.
 It had a giraffe-like build, with long forelimbs and a very long neck.
 The skull had a tall arch anterior to the eyes, consisting of the bony nares, a number of other openings, and "spatulate" teeth (resembling chisels).
 The first toe on its front foot and the first three toes on its hind feet were clawed.

-Nostrils
+Skull

 Traditionally, the distinctive high-crested skull was seen as a characteristic of the genus Brachiosaurus, to which Giraffatitan brancai was originally referred; however, it is possible that Brachiosaurus altithorax did not show this feature, since within the traditional Brachiosaurus material it is known only from Tanzanian specimens now assigned to Giraffatitan.

 The placement of Giraffatitan nostrils has been the source of much debate with Witmer (2001) describing in Science the hypothesized position of the fleshy nostrils in Giraffatitan in as many as five possible locations.
 Comparing the nares of dinosaurs with those of modern animals, he found that all species have their external nostril openings in the front, and that sauropods like Giraffatitan did not have nostrils on top of their heads, but near their snouts.
 There has also been the hypothesis of various sauropods, such as Giraffatitan, possessing a trunk.
 The fact that there were no narrow-snouted sauropods (Giraffatitan included) tends to discredit such a hypothesis.
 Stronger evidence for the absence of a trunk is found in the teeth wear of Giraffatitan, which shows the kind of wear that would result from biting and tearing off of plant matter rather than purely grinding, which would be the result of having already ripped the leaves and branches off with a trunk.